Charles Goldie Biography | Oil Painting Reproductions

 10-20-1870 Auckland, NZL– 7-11-1947 Auckland, NZLBack to Artist IndexView Artists Paintings

-Charles Goldie went to Paris to study at the famous Académie Julian.
-This was a conservative institution, resistant to Impressionism and the avant-garde, and Goldie received a strong grounding in traditional, formal drawing and painting.
+Charles Frederick Goldie went to Paris to study at the renowned Académie Julian which was a conservative institution, resistant to Impressionism and other cutting edge styles, so Goldie received a traditional, formal education in drawing and painting.

-Charles Goldie's later work was largely from photographs, as his elderly models had died.
-Rumors that the paintings were produced with the help of a mechanical projection system are not borne out by a comparison of the photographs with the paintings.
+Charles Goldie's later works were from photographs, as his elderly models had passed on.
+Rumors that the paintings were produced with the help of a projection system are not borne out by comparing the paintings with the photographs.

-Goldie's health eventually deteriorated through a combination of lead poisoning (from the lead white used to prepare his canvases) and alcoholism.
+Goldie's health deteriorated through a combination of lead poisoning, from the lead white paint used to prepare his canvases and alcoholism.
 He produced little work in the 1920s.
-Encouraged by the governor general, Lord Bledisloe, Charles Goldie resumed painting around 1930; in 1934 and 1935 he exhibited at the Royal Academy of Arts in London, and in 1935, 1938 and 1939; the Salon of the Société des Artistes Français.
+Energized by the governor general, Lord Bledisloe's encouragement to paint and not waste his talent by drinking, Charles Goldie resumed painting in 1930 and in 1934 and 1935 he exhibited at the Royal Academy of Arts in London, and in the following years 1935, 1938 and 1939; the Salon of the Société des Artistes Français in Paris.

 Charles Goldie's work has been criticized as "racist" and he held the Victorian states of mind he had grown up with that the Maori were a "dying race" and in many ways substandard compared to Europeans.
 In 2016 the oil painting Portrait of Ngāti Manawa Chief Wharekauri Tahuna was sold for $1.175 Million, a new record for any painting sold at auction in New Zealand.